acorn-io/runtime/docs/docs/37-getting-started.md

 ### Explaining the Acornfile

-- `args` section: describes a set of arguments that can be passed in by the user of this Acorn Image
+- `args` section: describes a set of arguments that can be passed in by the user of this Acorn image
   - A help text will be auto-generated using the comment just above the arg:

     ```bash